 We would like to thank the Advanced Development Group at Network Appliances for collecting and sharing the data used in this study.
-In particular, we thank Lakshmi Bairavasundaram, Garth Goodson, Shankar Pasupathy and Jiri Schindler for answering questions about the data and their systems and for providing feedback on the first drafts of the paper.
-The first author would like to thank the System Health Group at Google for hosting her during the summer of 2009 and for providing the opportunity to analyze the SMART data collected on their hard disk drives.
+In particular, we thank Lakshmi Bairavasundaram, Garth Goodson, Shankar Pasupathy, and Jiri Schindler for answering questions about the data and their systems and for providing feedback on the first drafts of the paper.
+The B. Schroeder would like to thank the System Health Group at Google for hosting her during the summer of 2009 and for providing the opportunity to analyze the SMART data collected on their hard disk drives.
 We also thank Jay Wylie for sharing his insights regarding intra-disk redundancy codes and the anonymous reviewers for their useful feedback.
-This work was supported in part by an NSERC Discovery grant.